 26 for transmissions using a single Scheduling List field element.
 A bitmap in each Scheduling List field

-27 element represents the pattern of scheduled blocks to a single device.
+27 element represents the pattern of scheduled blocks in hyper block mode defined in 10.32.3.5 or represents the current scheduled block in block-based mode to a single device.
 For example, a Scheduling IE with

 1 Scheduling List Type field value of five can be transmitted in the same ranging round as an HBS IE for